binshi/ml-ds/deep-learning/cnn.md

 * Read this [detailed treatment](http://neuralnetworksanddeeplearning.com/chap5.html) of the vanishing gradients problem.
 * Here's a GitHub [repository](https://github.com/jcjohnson/cnn-benchmarks) containing benchmarks for different CNN architectures.
 * Visit the [ImageNet Large Scale Visual Recognition Competition \(ILSVRC\)](http://www.image-net.org/challenges/LSVRC/) website.

+### CNN Visualization Resources {#-really-cool-optional-resources}

+If you would like to know more about interpreting CNNs and convolutional layers in particular, you are encouraged to check out these resources:

+* Here's a [section](http://cs231n.github.io/understanding-cnn/) from the Stanford's CS231n course on visualizing what CNNs learn.
+* Check out this [demonstration](https://aiexperiments.withgoogle.com/what-neural-nets-see) of a cool [OpenFrameworks](http://openframeworks.cc/) app that visualizes CNNs in real-time, from user-supplied video!
+* Here's a [demonstration](https://www.youtube.com/watch?v=AgkfIQ4IGaM&t=78s) of another visualization tool for CNNs.
+If you'd like to learn more about how these visualizations are made, check out this [video](https://www.youtube.com/watch?v=ghEmQSxT6tw&t=5s).
+* Read this[Keras blog post](https://blog.keras.io/how-convolutional-neural-networks-see-the-world.html)on visualizing how CNNs see the world.
+In this post, you can find an accessible introduction to Deep Dreams, along with code for writing your own deep dreams in Keras.
+When you've read that:

+  * Also check out this [music video](https://www.youtube.com/watch?v=XatXy6ZhKZw) that makes use of Deep Dreams \(look at 3:15-3:40\)!
+  * Create your own Deep Dreams \(without writing any code!\) using this [website](https://deepdreamgenerator.com/).

+* If you'd like to read more about interpretability of CNNs:

+  * Here's an [article](https://blog.openai.com/adversarial-example-research/) that details some dangers from using deep learning models \(that are not yet interpretable\) in real-world applications.
+  * There's a lot of active research in this area.
+[These authors](https://arxiv.org/abs/1611.03530) recently made a step in the right direction.